 Divide and conquer—by day!

-Set a (flexible) schedule.
+Set a flexible schedule.

 Most families do recommend establishing a schedule for online schooling—but your daily planner may not look anything like a traditional school schedule!
-While you might start with a conventional plan—perhaps scheduling an hour for each course each day—it may not be your ideal solution, so feel free to make changes that fit your student’s and family’s style.
+While you might start with a conventional plan—perhaps scheduling an hour for each course each day—that may not be your ideal solution, so feel free to make changes that fit your student’s and family’s style.

 - If your student works better with less frequent interruptions, try planning in larger blocks of time.
 For example, you might want to pencil in science only twice a week—two longer sessions in which your child works through several lessons.

 - You may also want to schedule schoolwork around your children’s energy levels.
 For the early bird, schedule challenging subjects in the morning; for your night owl, delay the challenges until later in the day.

 - Having a schedule will also help you remember that children—and Learning Coaches—need breaks for physical activity, lunch, and play!

 Even on days when you are struggling, remind yourself to end each school day by giving your child a bit of praise, encouragement, or affection.
 You’ve both worked hard to adjust to a new way of learning, so you’ve earned it!

 If you need help adjusting to online school, be sure to talk to your student’s online school teachers; they’re there to help your child succeed.
 And if you’re a Connections Academy family, you can find lots of helpful information and friendly advice on the Connexus® message boards.
 Above all, be patient with yourself; it may take you and your children a while to find a system and schedule that works for you, but the rewards of being involved in your child’s learning each day will be worth the effort!

 To learn how you can participate in shaping your children’s education with more opportunities to provide meaningful input, visit the website for Connections AcademyⓇ online public school.
 Or to learn about online private school, visit International Connections Academy’s website.